Gavras/GIFView/README.md

  starting_on_init:
  A boolean that represents if the view starts the gif when its initialization finishes or not.
+Default is true.

+ on_click_start_or_pause:
+ If sets to true, every click toggles the state of the gif.
+ If the gif is showing stops the gif, and if the gif is not showing starts it.
+ If sets to false clicking the gif does nothing.
+Default is false.

  delay_in_millis:
  A positive integer that represents how many milliseconds should pass between every calculation of the next frame to be set.
+Default is 33.

  gif_src:
  A string that represents the gif's source.